zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 * It is too verbose, too much boilerplate.

 The absence of types and behavior is evidently the most annoying issue of this property-based approach.
-Let us try therefore to evaluate a type-based approach.
+Let us try therefore to evaluate an approach using properties and types of the domain objects.

-#####Mapping Currencies To Items by Type
+#####Mapping Currencies To Items by Properties and Static Traits

+The mapping procedure in this paragraph combines the properties of the domain objects as well as their types.
+The item contains two properties, `shape` and `material`, representing the two independent dimensions of the item.
+The mapping procedure first reads the wrapped objects held in these two dimension properties and examines their concrete types.
+In other words, in order to find out what the item really is we have to look into its properties and determine the types of their values.

+The individual types of the domain objects and the are represented by Scala static traits.

+The application of static traits to target classes takes place at compile-time.
+The compiler checks among other things whether the resulting composite classes are complete (i.e. all abstract members are implemented) and that the used traits are applied to correct classes

 Let us assume first, that the multidimensional character of the item is modeled by means of composition.
 This approach would have to be used on platforms without